mui/material-ui/docs/data/material/components/pickers/lab-date-and-time-pickers.md

-# Date & Time pickers
+# Date and time pickers

 <p class="description">The <code>DatePicker</code>, <code>TimePicker</code>, and related components have been moved to MUI X — our collection of advanced components.</p>